mrezabayat/iamsorush/content/posts/static-polymorphism-cpp/index.md

 Now we have to have two `Part` objects everywhere, or we have to destruct one and create another at the user's request.
 Moreover, the if-conditions are penetrated into actions of `part`.

-## Proper Usage
+## Proper usage

 The static polymorphism should be used where there is no change of behaviour after compile-time.
-So, if a code an app that is compiled once and given to end-users to just run it then it is quite challenging to find a good place for static polymorphism.
+Therefore, if the code is an app that is compiled once and given to end-users to just run it, then, it is quite challenging to find a good place for static polymorphism.
 But if the app complies with every run, there are more possibilities for applying the idea.

 So in the shape example, if the end-user at the beginning knows they need `Part<Square>` for the whole calculations, they compile the simple code below and run it once: